How does Express Entry Program (EE) work?

 Should you be eligible, the tool will automatically guide you to completing your online account for the Express Entry.
 Follow the instructions while creating your account.
 To complete your profile, you would need information about ECA report, IELTS score etc. You would also need to enter your job title and your NOC code.
 Once you being, you have 60days to submit a completed profile.

 c.
-What to do while you wait in the pool
+What to do while you wait in the Express Entry pool

 It would make your life a lot easier to apply if your documents are ready before you receive your ITA.
 During this time, make sure that your language test is still valid.
 Remember your language test (IELTS) has a two-year duration and should be valid on the date of application for your permanent residency.
 Should your results expire before you apply, you may have to retake the IELTS test or maybe even have to decline your ITA.
 Also, you would need to ensure you get a police clearance certificate for yourself and member in your family who are eighteen years or older.
 Should you be applying from India, you need to make an application at least three weeks in advance.
 While in the pool you can also think of improving your CRS points by contacting provinces to nominate you for their PNP program.
 You may also further improve on your language score or may consider upgrading on your education or even gain new work experience.